Viridian-Labs/api/README.md

     poetry install

-Running the project (after the previous command)
+Running the API (after the previous command)

     api-start

+Running the syncing process (needed for scraping data from the chain)

+    api-sync

 This will spawn and use a virtual environment in `.venv` and install the dependencies defined in `poetry.lock` (or `pyproject.toml`) if the lock file was missing (which should not happen).